Guwange: Mobile release

 Guwange DX is a version for mobile platforms in which the two-part mobile game was merged into a single game, with enhanced graphics.

 Xbox 360 release

 Developed by 5pb.
-Inc, this version was released worldwide on Xbox Live Arcade on November 10, 2010.
+Inc, this version was released worldwide on Xbox Live Arcade in November 2010.
 It includes the original game and 2 new modes, Blue (from the Cave fest release) and Arrange 360.

 In Xbox 360 mode, player fires automatically, with R trigger controlling shikigami independently.